StarlightSearch/lumo/README.md

 ## ✨ Features

-- 🧠 **Function-Calling Agent Architecture**: Implements the ReAct framework for advanced reasoning and action
+- 🧠 **Function-Calling and CodeAgent**: Implements the ReAct and CodeACT framework for advanced reasoning and action
 - 🔍 **Built-in Tools**:
   - Google Search
   - DuckDuckGo Search